douglasgreen/software-development/doc/api_design.md

 In summary, the quote emphasizes the importance of starting from the user's perspective when designing or evaluating an API.
 By visualizing the ideal user experience first and then reconciling it with real-world constraints, designers can ensure their API is both user-friendly and practical.
 Use cases and user stories serve as tools to maintain a user-centric approach throughout the design process.

+## Versioning

+API design isn't just about crafting an interface to meet current user needs; it's also about considering the future evolution of the system.
+While user-centered design emphasizes a fresh and focused approach, the practical reality of API design is that it must adapt and grow, often necessitating backward compatibility with previous versions.

+### **Why Versioning Matters in API Design**

+Unlike a blank slate where everything can be structured precisely as desired, an existing API must evolve in a manner that accommodates both new and existing users.
+This poses a unique set of challenges:

+1. **Complexity of Backward Compatibility:** Ensuring that new features and changes do not break existing implementations can lead to an unwieldy and less coherent design.

+2. **Balancing Innovation and Stability:** Introducing novel functionalities while maintaining stability for existing users requires careful planning and execution.

+### **A Systematic Approach to Versioning**

+To address these challenges, a well-structured system of versioning is not just beneficial but essential.
+Versioning:

+* **Enables Upgrades with a Planned Strategy:** By defining different versions, you can introduce changes, deprecate old features, and optimize the system in a controlled manner.
+Clients can choose when and how to migrate to the new version, easing the transition.

+* **Allows Multiple Versions to be Used Side by Side:** Different versions can coexist, allowing users to work with the version that best suits their needs.
+This parallel availability ensures that new improvements don't alienate existing clients while still providing a pathway for growth and development.

+### **Conclusion**

+Versioning is more than a technical solution; it's a strategic approach to API design that recognizes the dynamic nature of software.
+By adopting a well-managed system of versioning, you create an adaptable API that can innovate without sacrificing reliability and compatibility.
+Whether you're extending existing functionalities or embarking on substantial changes, versioning provides the framework to do so in a user-friendly and sustainable way.

 <!-- DSG/ChatGPT 8/1/2023 -->